Top 10 Things to do in Panama City, Panama

 This “coastal beltway” (Cinta Costera in Spanish), is a land reclamation project that completed in 2009.
 It is 64 acres and over 5 miles long.
 It features many parks for children, a pedestrian walkway, and a circular loop for cars that encircles Casca Viejo.

-Locals and tourists alike flock to this area, and you’ll see people exercises or just gathering here.
+Locals and tourists alike flock to this area, and you’ll see people exercising or just gathering here.

 Bordering the ocean are large concrete shapes where you can see lots of cats and raccoons mingling.
 An upcoming city improvement project is to add beaches by the ocean along this beltway, removing the concrete shapes.